Usability Testing for Product Designers

 From Figma link to findings before the handoff spec

-No recruiting.
-No scheduling.
-No waiting on a researcher already stretched across four other projects.
+Skip recruiting and scheduling.
+The persona runs without waiting on a researcher who is already stretched across four other projects.

 Works on any shared Figma prototype link and any browser-accessible URL.
 No SDK, no code changes, no browser plugin required.